RMI-NITT/RMI_website_2021/README.md

 ## RMI-WEBSITE Version Update

+### November'19

-### Completed
+#### Completed

+* Changed the Background for Profile Cards.
+* Updated the database of members and alumni.
+* Designed and updated the events' logo tiles.
 * Added InHotts, Following and Hackathon events.
-* Designed and updated the events' logo tiles.
+* Linked the Projects in the Cards to respective project pages.
 * Modified the CSS for Misalignment bugs throughout the websites.
-* Changed the Background for Profile Cards.
 * Included links to RMI's YouTube channel and Instagram Profile.
-* Updated the database of members and alumni.
-* Linked the Projects in the Cards to respective project pages.
+* Added a YouTube window displaying all the Pragyan Displays.
+* Added hyperlinks and icons for personal websites.
 * Made external links to open in new tab.
-* Added hyperlinks and icons for personal websites.
+* Updated the list of project members.
 * Updated the Webteam Details.

-### Progressing
+#### Progressing

 * Updated the projects and included the recent ones.
 * Updated the events with previous three years' data.

-### Pending
+#### Pending

-* Added a YouTube window displaying all the Pragyan Displays.
 * Resolved Youtube API bugs.
 * Details of Summer Projects to be added.
 * Dark mode version to be released in next update.